Skip to main content

 Fertigation — Precision Irrigation and Nutrient Delivery

 As cultivation operations expand, irrigation and feeding methods must adapt.
-Techniques suitable for small-scale setups are not directly applicable to commercial facilities.
-Cannabis fertigation tackles these challenges.
+Techniques suitable for small-scale setups don't scale directly to commercial facilities.
+Cannabis fertigation — the practice of delivering water-soluble fertilizers through the irrigation system — solves this challenge by combining precision nutrient delivery with automated irrigation management in a single, data-driven system.

-Fertigation involves delivering water-soluble fertilizers through the irrigation system.
-This post explains why fertigation offers a competitive advantage, outlines available system types, and describes how to use data to optimize nutrient delivery.
+This post explains why fertigation offers a competitive advantage, outlines the available system types, covers the three-phase irrigation framework that keeps root zones healthy, and describes how to use data to optimize nutrient delivery at commercial scale.

 Key Takeaways